 ACL 14-28 (March 25, 2014) – Expansion of the definition of relative for the federal Kinship Guardianship Assistance Payment (Kin-GAP) program.

-states that if the minor is 10 years of age or older and he or she is not present at the hearing, the court shall determine whether the minor was properly notified of his or her right to attend the hearing and inquire whether the minor was given an opportunity to attend.
+Welfare and Institutions Code (WIC) Section 349 (d) states that if the minor is 10 years of age or older and they are not present at the hearing, the court shall determine whether the minor was properly notified of their right to attend the hearing and inquire whether the minor was given an opportunity to attend.

-WIC Section 388 (a): Any parent or other person having an interest in a child who is a dependent child of the juvenile court, or the child him/herself may petition the court for a hearing to change, modify, or set aside any order of court previously made.
+WIC Section 388 (a): Any parent or other person having an interest in a child who is a dependent child of the juvenile court or an NMD (including the child or NMD) may petition the court for a hearing to change, modify, or set aside any order of court previously made.

 WIC Section 388 (c)(2): In determining whether the parent or guardian has failed to visit the child, participate regularly or make progress in the treatment plan, the court will consider factors such as the parent or guardian's incarceration, institutionalization, or participation in a residential substance abuse treatment program.

-WIC Section 388 (c)(4): If the court terminates reunification services, it shall order that a hearing pursuant to Section 366.26 be held within 120 days.
+WIC Section 388 (c)(5): If the court terminates reunification services, it shall order that a hearing pursuant to Section 366.26 be held within 120 days.

 WIC Section 388 (d): If it appears that the best interests of the child may be promoted by the proposed change of order, recognition of a sibling relationship, or termination of jurisdiction, the court shall order that a hearing be held and shall give prior notice, or cause prior notice to be given, to the required persons and by the means prescribed.

-: Prior to the hearing on a petition to resume dependency jurisdiction or to assume or resume transition jurisdiction, the court shall order the county child welfare, probation department or Indian tribe that has entered into an agreement to prepare a report for the court addressing whether the non-minor intends to satisfy at least one of the criteria for placement, placement options for the non-minor, and background checks.
+WIC Section 388 (e)(4): Prior to the hearing on a petition to resume dependency jurisdiction or to assume or resume transition jurisdiction, the court shall order the county child welfare, probation department or Indian tribe that has entered into an agreement to prepare a report for the court addressing whether the nonminor intends to satisfy at least one of the criteria for placement, placement options for the nonminor, and background checks.

-: Request by non-minor for the juvenile court to resume jurisdiction.
+California Rule of Court 5.906: Request by a nonminor for the juvenile court to resume jurisdiction.